SilasTeague/Dahlia/REFERENCE.md

 **Internal data structures:**
 - Precomputed knight/king/pawn-attack tables (`std::array<Bitboard, 64>`).
-- Magic tables: per-square magic number, mask, shift, and pointer/offset into a shared attack table (classic "fancy magic bitboards" layout — single contiguous array indexed via precomputed offsets minimizes memory and improves cache behavior vs. one array per square).
-- Magic numbers: generate via a one-time offline search (documented, reproducible tool under `tools/`), checked into source as constants — do not regenerate at runtime (startup-time metric matters).
+- No sliding-attack tables in this phase: `rook_attacks(Square, Bitboard occupied)` / `bishop_attacks(...)` / `queen_attacks(...)` compute the result on every call by walking rays over the live occupancy bitboard.
+This is intentionally the "obviously correct" O(board size) implementation, not the O(1) one.

+**Future extensions (staged, in order):**
+1. **Magic bitboards** for sliding pieces (bishop/rook, queen = union) — per-square magic number, mask, shift, and pointer/offset into a shared "fancy magic" attack table; magic numbers generated via a one-time offline search (documented, reproducible tool under `tools/`) and checked in as constants, not regenerated at runtime.
+This is the first planned post-Milestone-1 movegen optimization, justified by a loop-vs-magic lookup-latency benchmark (see [Metrics Catalog](#part-iv--metrics-catalog--benchmarking)) before it's adopted as the default.
-**Future extensions:** PEXT-based attack lookup (`__builtin_ia32_pext` / `_pext_u64`, BMI2) as a faster alternative to magic multiplication on supported hardware, selected via a compile-time or runtime CPU-feature switch — a great "measurable optimization" case study (magic vs PEXT lookup latency, see [Metrics Catalog](#part-iv--metrics-catalog--benchmarking)).
+2. **PEXT-based attack lookup** (`__builtin_ia32_pext` / `_pext_u64`, BMI2) as a faster alternative to magic multiplication on supported hardware, selected via a compile-time or runtime CPU-feature switch, once magics are in place — a great "measurable optimization" case study (loop vs. magic vs. PEXT lookup latency).

-**Common pitfalls:** off-by-one in magic shift/index math; forgetting edge-of-board wraparound when generating knight/king attacks (classic bug: knight on `a-file` "attacking" `g/h`-file squares); pawn double-push and en passant interacting incorrectly with the legality filter; generating castling moves without checking intervening-square-attacked conditions.
+**Common pitfalls:** forgetting the per-step file-wrap guard in the ray walker (a rook/bishop ray must stop at the board edge, not wrap from the `h`-file to the `a`-file of the next rank); forgetting edge-of-board wraparound when generating knight/king attacks (classic bug: knight on `a-file` "attacking" `g/h`-file squares); pawn double-push and en passant interacting incorrectly with the legality filter; generating castling moves without checking intervening-square-attacked conditions.

 **Implementation order:** right after `Move`, and *before* `Position`/make-unmake, since perft testing of movegen against known positions is most valuable when it can be done against a minimal, correct `Position` shell before search exists at all.